gdmoney/product-availability-checker/README.md

 - run new code in GCP - **DONE** - using Gmail via Yagmail
 - run new code in GitHub Actions - **DONE**
 - update documentation - **DONE**
 - separate the URL list from the code
-- [x] asdfasdfasdf
-- [ ] asdfasdfasdf

 ## Issues